 - Peanut butter: Peanut butter contains heart-healthy fats, along with vitamin B and vitamin E. (Please ensure that your brand of peanut butter doesn’t contain xylitol.)

-- Carrots: Bugs Bunny’s favourite food is good for your dog too!
+- Carrots: Bugs Bunny’s favorite food is good for your dog too!
 Carrots are high in vitamin A and beta-carotene.
-Low in calories and high in fibre and vitamins, crunching on carrots is good for dogs.
+Low in calories and high in fiber and vitamins, crunching on carrots is good for dogs.

 - Yoghurt: High in protein and calcium, plain yoghurt that doesn’t contain added sugar or artificial sweeteners.is an ideal treat for dogs, especially if your pooch suffers from digestion problems.

 - Banana: Rich in potassium, fibre, and magnesium, Bananas have lots of pyridoxine (Vitamin B6), which helps metabolize proteins and regulates blood cell function so the blood can bring more oxygen to the brain and muscle.

 - Oatmeal: A good source of fibre, Oatmeal is great for dogs with bowel irregularity issues, and it’s also safe for dogs with wheat allergies.